spacetimeengineer/mupy/mupy/lib/CUBX0006/README.md

 The CUBX0006 family was created for basic cubic stuctures ( there is only one CUBX0006 type : 'BLK' which stands for 'block' ) ; all 90 degree angles.
 It is one of the simplest.
 Here this code will generate a CUBX0006 rendering

 ### Manufacturing Reccomendations
-Avoid 3D printing with this family and stick to woodworking.
+Avoid 3D printing with this family and stick to woodworkingand computer simulation.
 This family is bulky and will make 3D prints very long.

-## BLK
+## BLK - Block

+This is a simple hardware type which gives users the ability to create boxes of any length width and height.

 ### Example(s)